jwchoi0516/Label-Shift-Est/README.md

-# ARLSA: Analytic and Robust Semi-Supervised Adaptation under Label Shift
+# # Simulation Study for Estimation under Label Shift

-This repository contains research code for a simulation study based on **Analytic and Robust Semi-Supervised Adaptation under Label Shift (ARLSA)**.
+This repository contains research code for a simulation study based on **# Simulation Study for Estimation under Label Shift**.

 ## Overview